BrunoMoureau/PocketSphinxXam/README compilation.txt

 	swig -v
 	java -version

-- Add a new text file to pocketsphinx-android-master repository with path to your Android SDK and NDK as follow : sdk.dir=C\:\\androidstudio-sdk ndk.dir=C\:\\androidstudio-sdk\\ndk-bundle
+- Add a new text file to pocketsphinx-android-master repository with paths to your Android SDK and NDK as follow : sdk.dir=C\:\\androidstudio-sdk ndk.dir=C\:\\androidstudio-sdk\\ndk-bundle

 - Update the pocketsphinx-android-master build.gradle file.
-Keep this one as reference (please look at comments) :
+Keep this one as reference (please look at the comments) :

 // Start of the build.gradle content